ranjancse26/Stratis-SaleDeedRegistry/README.md

 ## What I learned

 I learned how to code a Stratis based Smart contract with ease.
-Generally the smart contract programming is not so easy and yet times it's a great challenge as it requires a different mindset, a completely different use case and the most challenging aspect of it is to understand on how the contracts can be built by using a limited resources, data types etc.
+Generally the smart contract programming is not so easy and yet times it's a great challenge as it requires a different mindset, a completely different use case and the most challenging aspect of it is to understand on how the contracts can be built by using limited resources, data types, etc.

 ## What's next for Sale Deed Registry